Form 8.3 - Civitas Social Housing plc

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerNach EZB-Zinsendscheid: Dow fester -- SMI pendelt um die Nulllinie -- DAX gibt nach -- Asiens Börsen letztlich höher
+Börse aktuell - Live TickerNach Powell-Anhörung: SMI und DAX tiefer -- US-Börsen verlieren -- Asiens Börsen gehen uneinheitlich aus dem Mittwochshandel

-Die Wall Street legt im Donnerstagshandel zu.
-Am heimischen Aktienmarkt gibt es am Donnerstag keine grossen Sprünge.
-Der DAX gibt unterdessen nach.
-Die Anleger in Fernost zeigten sich positiv gestimmt.
+Der heimische sowie der deutsche Aktienmarkt zeigen sich zur Wochenmitte leichter.
+Die Wall Street präsentiert sich mit Verlusten im Mittwochshandel.
+Die asiatischen Aktienmärkte schlugen am Mittwoch unterschiedliche Richtungen ein.

 finanzen.net News